PEI Broadband Fund for Residents

 • Verify eligible project costs have been incurred and paid.

-*Submit your claim within six months of the ISP invoice date.
+*Submit your claim within six months of the Approval Notification date.

-When is the deadline for your claim for projects over $500?
+When is the deadline for your claim for your project?

 What are the terms and conditions of the application and funding?